 What subjects’ will my son be studying?

-Students in Year 9 will study the following compulsory subjects:
+Students in Year 9 and 10 will study the following compulsory subjects:

 - Individuals and Societies